OronDF343/ECS/README.md

 * Install Visual Studio Community 2017.
 During installation, make sure to enable the ".NET desktop development" workload.

+* Clone or download the source code (using the button above)

 * (Optional) Run fixwpfdesigner2017.bat **as admin** to fix an issue with the WPF designer and the Blend SDK.

 * Open the solution file, "ECS.sln"